 - Schedule your activities in advance, and give them equal credence with other important elements of your life.
 After all, nothing in your life is more important than your own well-being.

 - Don’t be a victim of your own life.
 Take charge.
 Advertise the good in your own brain.
 Write yourself notes, use a mantra, read a mission statement to yourself daily, do whatever it takes to keep that goal in your mind.
-Imagine you are already in possession of the attribute you wish to acquire.
+Imagine you are all ready in possession of the attribute you wish to acquire.

 - MAKE AND EXCEPT NO EXCUSES.